DA LAT & MUI NE

 YO!

-Heading down to Da Lat was good fun and we stopped at some random Shack of a bar / shop were we seen these group of Vietnamese in fluorescent green jackets.
-We actually seen them earlier in the day when we were getting my bike looked at.
-The guys were so keen for photos and really nice, whilst the girls just stare and giggle.
-We got a few photos and they loved that we knew what cheers means in Vietnamese so they said it all the time (Yo).
+Heading down to Da Lat was fun.
+We stopped at a random shack of a bar/shop and saw a group of Vietnamese in fluorescent green jackets.
+We had actually seen them earlier when we were getting my bike looked at.
+The guys were keen on photos and very nice, while the girls just stared and giggled.
+We took a few photos, and they loved that we knew how to say ‘cheers’ in Vietnamese, so they said it all the time (Yo).

-The leader was the best English speaker and was interested in what we were doing and if we liked Vietnam before asking us to come with them for lunch, surprising how often this happens.
-We had just arrived and only opened a beer so we said we would leave in 5mins and catch up with them.
+The leader spoke the best English and was interested in what we were doing and if we liked Vietnam.
+He then asked us to join them for lunch, which happens surprisingly often.
+We had just arrived and only opened a beer, so we said we would leave in five minutes and catch up with them.

 THE LONG DAY CONTINUES

-I would have loved another experience with the locals, because staying at the guesthouse was so nice!
-Could you imagine that happening at home, not a chance!
-Anyway, made it to Da Lat and had a drive around and got my bike looked at again, the guy was busy and didn’t seem too interested.
-Bite to eat, FaceTime the rents and then off to Mui Ne.
-Today is turning into a long long drive!
+I would have loved another experience with the locals because staying at the guesthouse was so nice!
+Could you imagine that happening at home?
+Not a chance!
+Anyway, we made it to Da Lat, had a drive around, and got my bike looked at again.
+The guy was busy and didn’t seem too interested.
+Bite to eat, FaceTime the rents, and then off to Mui Ne.
+Today is turning into a long, long drive!

 DA LAT

-Da Lat is in the mountains so it’s all pretty much downhill from now so we can enjoy giving it a good go and a that we did!
-It was like a race track with no other cars on the road and before no time you could smell the breaks.
-But we couldn’t hold off as we were trying to get off the mountain roads by dark as our headlights are so ineffective.
+Da Lat is in the mountains, so it’s pretty much downhill from now, and we can enjoy giving it a good go, and that we did!
+It was like a racetrack with no other cars on the road, and before long, you could smell the brakes.
+But we couldn’t hold off as we were trying to get off the mountain roads by dark because our headlights are so ineffective.

 BROKEN BIKE

-Heading down the mountain Phils bag rack snapped off taking the tail light and Phuc Yoo (the teddy) with it!
-I couldn’t stop laughing it was hilarious!
-I stopped straight away but he didn’t even notice and kept ploughing on until he eventually noticed I was no longer behind him.
-It was at least another 5 minutes before he got back to me and even then he didn’t realise.
-With the luggage thrown across the road and my bike on the ground he thought I had crashed until he got close enough looked the bag and looked where ti should have been!
+Heading down the mountain, Phil’s bag rack snapped off, taking the tail light and Phuc Yoo (the teddy) with it!
+I couldn’t stop laughing; it was hilarious!
+I stopped immediately, but he didn’t notice and kept going until he eventually realized I wasn’t behind him.
+It took at least another five minutes for him to come back, and even then he didn’t realize.
+He thought I had crashed when he saw the luggage thrown across the road and my bike on the ground.
+Then he looked at the bag and where it should have been!

 NIGHT RIDER

-It was getting dark at that stage and we had planned to get the mountain roads done before it was dark but it came in pretty quick.
-Before we knew it, it was pitch black and I mean pitch black.
-Our headlights were pointless and Phil’s tail light was causing problems.
-Because there was no red cover on it, every time he broke it was like a full beam in my eyes, again I couldn’t stop laughing because he didn’t realise he was blinding everyone behind him.
+It was getting dark, and we had planned to finish the mountain roads before nightfall, but darkness came quickly.
+Before we knew it, it was pitch black, and I mean pitch black.
+Our headlights were useless, and Phil’s tail light was causing problems.
+Without a red cover, his brake light was like a full beam in my eyes.
+I couldn’t stop laughing because he didn’t realize he was blinding everyone behind him.

-It was just as well the roads weren’t that busy and reminded me of the country roads back in Northern Ireland.
-Most of the time you couldn’t see anything, cars coming the other way gave the only clue as to where the road was and when they got close enough you couldn’t see anything so just hoped for the best!
-We ended up following 2 couples on their bikes as their headlights allowed us to see as well but their bikes were a lot better than ours and we had to put a bit of a shift in!
+Luckily, the roads weren’t busy and reminded me of country roads in Northern Ireland.
+Most of the time, you couldn’t see anything.
+Cars coming the other way gave the only clue to where the road was.
+When they got close, you couldn’t see anything, so you just hoped for the best!
+We ended up following two couples on their bikes as their headlights allowed us to see.
+But their bikes were much better than ours, so we had to put in some effort!

 NUI NE

 When we got to Mui Ne, we experienced another problem.
-The place is a sand zone and quite often there are areas of the road covered in sand but again you don’t see this until it’s nearly too late.
-Then the final part of the descent down to the coast was fun and a bit more relaxed.
-The roads were good, albeit still dark but we found a lorry we could follow but again when it could it flew down the roads much faster than we could, good fun though.
+The place is a sand zone, and often sand covers the road.
+You don’t see this until it’s nearly too late.
+The final part of the descent to the coast was fun and more relaxed.
+The roads were good, albeit still dark.
+We found a lorry to follow, but it sped down the roads faster than we could.
+It was good fun, though.

-Found a hotel (sports hotel) was pretty good considering it’s a quiet town.
+We found a hotel (Sports Hotel) that was pretty good considering it’s a quiet town.
 Not sure Phil likes the local accommodation or the dorms.
-After the long day its by far the dirtiest we have both been though.
-Since it’s his holiday I give him free run on where to stay and what to eat as he normally disagrees with me!
-The first reatuanrat but decent but he wanted to shop around which is fair enough.
-30 minutes later we decided to head back to the original resto which was closed by this stage!haha
+After the long day, it’s the dirtiest we’ve both been.
+Since it’s his holiday, I let him choose where to stay and what to eat as he normally disagrees with me!
+The first restaurant was decent, but he wanted to shop around, which is fair enough.
+30 minutes later, we decided to head back to the original restaurant, which was closed by this stage!
+Haha.

 FINAL THOUGHTS